 - Note about Ovens and Oven Temperatures

 Recipe Ingredient Notes

-Gluten Free Flour: The only flour that will get you those fluffy gluten free dinner rolls is Caputo Fioreglut.
-This product is the secret to gluten free pizzas and bread.
+Gluten Free Flour: The only gluten-free flour blend that will get you those fluffy gluten-free dinner rolls is Caputo Fioreglut.
+This product is the secret to gluten-free pizzas and breads that taste like the real deal.
 It is imported directly from Italy and sold on Amazon as well as in some local grocery stores.
 This flour is super fine, without any gritty texture.
 It also contains gluten-free wheat starch.
 If you are allergic to wheat, do NOT use this product.